jexuswebserver/jexus_docs/manager/support/licensing.rst

 End User License Agreement
 --------------------------
-Lex Li (the “licensor”) grants you (the “licensee”) a nonexclusive license to use Jexus Manager, for personal and commercial use.
+Lex Li (the "licensor") grants you (the "licensee") a nonexclusive license to use Jexus Manager, for personal and commercial use.
 The licensor retains all intellectual ownership of Jexus Manager.